Lynch4360/Valhalla-Ink-MS1/README.md

 The colors blue and a blueish grey were chosen because they were very common colours back in the era of the vikings.
 These were very easy to make dyes for.

 ### Skeleton
+Navigation is performed via the header, with page title links kept clear and concise.
+On smaller screens sizes, the content sections in the home page will stack on top of each other.
+In the gallery the grid will scale down width wise to fit the screen (On mobile it will only show 1 image at a time).
+The footer columns stack aswell when confined to a smaller screen.
+On larger screen sizes this is different, because both images and the information on the home screen can be seen at once.
+Along with the gallery where the images can be fully sized on the desktop also.

 #### Desktop: